Updated Winter 2021

 Caulking Materials – What Caulks are Made of?

 Polyurethane caulks – Usually contain isocyanate.
-Might not be as safe.
-This type smells strongly like typical fresh paint, and takes a while to offgas.
+This type smells strongly like typical fresh paint, and takes quite a long time to offgas.
+They can be made without solvents.
+If they do contain solvents it would typically be mineral oil, toluene or xylene.
 It’s not used as widely as the others.
 I tried Loctite PL S40.

 Silicone – While silicone itself is not toxic, the chemicals added to keep caulking in liquid form are.
 For silicone caulk, look for 100% silicone.
-Each brand has different additives that affect people very differently and offgas at different rates.
+There are different types listed below that offgas different chemicals.
 Once they are cured, you may find them to be essentially the same.

 Polyether – specialty silicone replacement caulks are often polyether.
 My top pick is AFM Caulk.